generoi/admin_ux/README.txt

 * Cache Control: Make block settings collapsible and collapsed by default
 * Block theme: Add a common case example to the description for blocktheme variables.
+* Output vocabulary description in the vocabulary overview table.